 Ensure that the third-party apps you’ve signed up for are also compliant.
 As a website owner, you are also responsible for third-party apps or services you choose to add to your site.

-If you are unsure whether they are compliant or not, contact them directly to revise.
+If you are unsure whether they are compliant or not, contact them directly to check.

-If you use third-party app that tracks your visitors’ cookies it is your responsibility to clearly indicate it in your cookie notice
+If you use a third-party app that tracks your visitors’ cookies, it is your responsibility to disclose this clearly in your cookie notice.

 What WebDirect does with your contact information

 You can hide or display your contact information.
 Please find instructions on how to do so here.

 Bear in mind that your email address will always be in your default privacy and cookie policies and reservation confirmation page, regardless of these settings.